ForestAdmin/agent-nodejs/docs/agent-customization/fields/behavior-changes.md

 Depending on the datasource, not all fields may be sortable, or you may want to change what the native sorting works.

-By using the `replaceFieldSorting` method, you can change a single column's sorting behavior and replace it by something else.
+By using the `replaceFieldSorting` and `emulateFieldSorting` methods, you can change a single column's sorting behavior.

 ### Disabling sort

-Disabling sort on a field which supports it can be interesting for performance reasons on selected datasources.
+Disabling sort on a field which supports it can be interesting for performance reasons.

 ```javascript
 collection.replaceFieldSorting('fullName', null);